 NOTE: Important charges and non-bonding electrons are shown throughout the animation except during the transition phase

-Click the structures and reaction arrows to view the 3D models and animations respectively
+Click the structures, reaction arrows, and orbital images to view the 3D models, animations, and animated molecular orbitals respectively

 Cis-trans isomerisation and solvent reorganisation throughout the reaction are not shown explicitly.